 Conclusion

 Automated methods for estimating seasonal evapotranspiration (ET) have a wide range of applications.
-This study documents that 1) automated ET algorithms based on temperature (SEBAL) using only global climate grids and remote sensing data can estimate ET from irrigated crops to with errors ranging from -33 to +17%; 2) automated SEBAL is sensitive to the size of the domain, the parameters of the equation used to predict the surface roughness length (z0m) and the quantile used to select calibration pixels; 3) automated algorithms based on vegetation indices alone (MOD16) underestimate ET in irrigated crops by more than 50% for rice and cotton, but perform well for maize.
-The difference in performance by crop type may be due to differences in the surface roughness or to differences in the evaporative fraction by crop: MOD16 performed will over tall crops with a low evaporative fraction, while SEBAL performed well over short crops with a high evaporative fraction.
-Determination of the factors that affect the performance of each method, including separation of the effects of crop height and evaporative fraction, requires further research.
+This study documents that 1) automated ET algorithms based on land surface temperature (SEBAL) using only global climate grids and remote sensing data can estimate ET from irrigated crops with errors ranging from -33 to +17%; 2) automated SEBAL is sensitive to the spatial domain, the calculation of surface roughness length (z0m) from Vegetation Indices, and the quantile used to select wet and dry pixels; 3) automated algorithms based on vegetation indices alone (MOD16) underestimate ET in irrigated crops by more than 50% for rice and cotton, but perform well for maize.
+The difference in performance by crop type may be due to differences in the surface roughness or to differences in the evaporative fraction by crop: MOD16 performed well over tall crops with a low evaporative fraction, while SEBAL performed well over short crops with a high evaporative fraction.
+Further research should be focused on determining the relative effects of crop height and evaporative fraction on model performances.

-The initial hypothesis, that ET from vegetation-based methods would show the most error in the early stages of crop growth when soil evaporation is high, was partly validated, though MOD16 also underestimated ET from rice and cotton during full canopy cover, suggesting that it also underestimates transpiration.
-Further research is required to improve the estimate of crop height and to determine the range of crops over which each method is most valid.
+The initial hypothesis, that error in ET from vegetation-based methods would be highest in the early stages of crop growth when soil evaporation is high but vegetation cover is low, was partly validated.Though MOD16 also underestimated ET from rice and cotton during full canopy cover, suggesting that it underestimates both evaporation and transpiration.
+Further research is required to improve crop height estimates and to determine the range of crop height and evaporative fraction over which each method is most valid.
 Future regional and global maps could use a map of crop type or height to determine which method should be used over a given pixel to produce the most accurate ET estimates at regional and global scales.

 References